learn-co-curriculum/dsc-ridge-and-lasso-regression-lab/README.md

 ## Finding an Optimal Alpha

-Earlier we tested two values of `alpha` to see how it effected our MSE and the value of our coefficients.
+Earlier we tested two values of `alpha` to see how it affected our MSE and the value of our coefficients.
 We could continue to guess values of `alpha` for our ridge or lasso regression one at a time to see which values minimize our loss, or we can test a range of values and pick the alpha which minimizes our MSE.
 Here is an example of how we would do this:

 ```python